The multi-port berth allocation problem with speed optimization: Exact methods and a cooperative game analysis: Problem description

 \section{Problem description}

-The MPBAP can be seen as an extension of the BAP.
-Particularly, this study is based on the discrete and dynamic BAP and it is extended to cover multiple ports where the sailing speed between ports is optimized.
-This can be seen as a collaborative approach where the information is shared among shipping line and terminal companies.
-The main addition of the MPBAP compared to the BAP is the optimization of the sailing speed between ports and the simultaneous planning of multiple ports.
-As shown in Figure \ref{fig:CBAPex}, the chosen speed determines the arrival time to the next port and can, therefore, constrain the available berthing time window further.
-The MPBAP aims at minimizing the total costs for both the carriers and terminal operators.
+The MPBAP can be seen as {a partial integration between the BAP and the VSP.} Particularly, this study is based on the discrete and dynamic BAP and it is extended to cover multiple ports where the sailing speed between ports is optimized.
+This can be seen as a collaborative approach where information is shared among shipping line and terminal companies.
+The main addition of the MPBAP compared to the BAP is the optimization of the sailing speed between ports and the simultaneous planning of multiple ports. {Figure \ref{fig:CBAPex} shows a solution example to a problem with four ships and two ports, each having three berthing positions.
+As shown for ship 1, the travel time, which depends on the chosen sailing speed, determines the arrival time to the next port and this can constrain the available berthing time window further.} The MPBAP aims at minimizing the total costs for both the carriers and terminal operators.